OpenNebula/docs/source/integration/system_interfaces/appflow_api.rst

 Available actions:

-* shutdown: Shutdown a service.
-   * From RUNNING or WARNING shuts down the Service
 * recover: Recover a failed service, cleaning the failed VMs.
    * From FAILED\_DEPLOYING continues deploying the Service
    * From FAILED\_SCALING continues scaling the Service